Who can get one?

 Only ONE Recreational Lobster/Crabbing permit endorsed for 10 pots is allowed per family/household.

-Can I dive and use pots with this permit?
+Can I dive and use pots with

 When you purchase your Recreational Lobster/Crabbing Permit you must specify if you want it endorsed for the use of 10 pots or for diving.
 Your permit can be endorsed for both practices if you prefer.